 **I want to make it very clear that I am not against allopathic medicine.
 I see the options of allopathic/conventional/Western medicine and holistic medicine (encompassing plant medicine and anything that addresses root causes with a mind, body, spirit approach including medicines from indigenous cultures across the world) as a BOTH/AND.
 There is great value in allopathic medicine, especially for treating acute health issues.
 However, conventional Western medicine is not the only approach to medicine, even if the dominant systems make it seem like there is with the controlling caveat of “evidence based therapies”.
 People are realizing evidence comes from personal experience as more of us explore options for our health that resonate with our unique bodies and energies.
 As more people engage in individual healing paths, the ripples are and will transform systems away from oppression and injustice.
 A BOTH/AND approach to healing that is inclusive of all different types of medicines is needed.
 AND, the options must be accessible for all people.

-Rae Carter is the founder of EmpowR and offers individual healing navigation, communication counsel, and intuitive arts sessions to support people on their paths of wholeness.
-EmpowR also offers facilitation, communication, and culture building services as well as programs and events to support healing and transformative justice.
+Rae Carter is the founder of EmpowR and offers healing sessions to support people on their paths of wholeness.
+EmpowR also offers facilitation and consulting services as well as programs and events to support healing and transformative justice.